Short summary of the ADOS and Diaspora-Portal proposal, read here.

 There’s strong emotional involvement with Armenia including among the “old” diaspora who primarily have only cultural affiliation with the country.
 This is still an indication of yet untapped potential that may contribute to the development as one of development forces.
 Despite obvious dispersion and strong influence of perception, the proposed opportunities for involvement offer much room for diaspora engagement.

-WHAT TO DO [very basic thoughts]:
+WHAT TO DO [very basic thoughts] & a Diaspora-Portal:

 - Diaspora centers involved in labor migration processes, here